The Pearson Guide to Shimano road and gravel bike groupsets

 Switch to next-down Ultegra and the groupset costs roughly £1,000 less than Dura-Ace.
-As with Dura-Ace, the new 12-speed Ultegra R8100 is Di2 electronic only - there’s no mechanical version, although Ultegra now includes the option to add a power meter.
+As with Dura-Ace, the new 12-speed Ultegra R8100 is Di2 electronic only - there’s no mechanical version, although this latest Ultegra now includes the option to add a power meter.

 Ultegra is often called the sweet spot groupset in Shimano’s hierarchy; it’s not too expensive but offers light weight and excellent shifting.
 Shimano trickles down its tech through its groupset hierarchy, so although some of the expensive materials used in Dura-Ace are missing from Ultegra, it’s almost as light at 2700g or so with disc brakes and still has a very light touch to braking and shifting too.

 There’s a hydraulic disc brake option as well as direct mount and single bolt rim brakes.
 Ultegra electronic components are intercompatible with Dura-Ace as well.
 Cassette options are currently 11-30 or 11-34.